lrspeiser/sigmagravity/README.md

 The observed dynamics of galaxies and galaxy clusters systematically exceed predictions from visible matter alone—a discrepancy conventionally attributed to dark matter.
 Here we present Σ-Gravity ("Sigma-Gravity"), a framework where **coherent superposition of gravitational torsion modes** produces scale-dependent enhancement in extended, dynamically cold systems.
 Built on teleparallel gravity—the mathematical equivalent of General Relativity where gravity is mediated by torsion rather than curvature—the key insight is that torsion contributions from spatially separated mass elements can interfere constructively when their phases remain aligned, analogous to coherent light in a laser or Cooper pairs in a superconductor.

 The enhancement follows a universal formula Σ = 1 + A × W(r) × h(g), where h(g) = √(g†/g) × g†/(g†+g) encodes acceleration dependence, W(r) encodes spatial coherence decay, and the critical acceleration g† = cH₀/(2e) ≈ 1.2 × 10⁻¹⁰ m/s² emerges from cosmological horizon physics.
 Applied to 171 SPARC galaxies, Σ-Gravity achieves 0.100 dex mean RAR scatter—matching MOND—while winning head-to-head on 97 vs 74 galaxies.
-Zero-shot application to the Milky Way rotation curve achieves RMS = 6.3 km/s (vs observed 229 km/s at the solar circle, Δ = -1.6 km/s—the best match of any model).
+Zero-shot application to the Milky Way rotation curve using McGaugh's baryonic model achieves RMS = 5.7 km/s vs McGaugh/GRAVITY data (Δ = −5.7 km/s at the solar circle).
 Blind hold-out validation on galaxy clusters achieves 2/2 coverage within 68% posterior intervals.
 The theory passes Solar System constraints by 8 orders of magnitude due to automatic coherence suppression in compact systems.

 Unlike particle dark matter, no per-system halo fitting is required; unlike MOND, Σ-Gravity is embedded in relativistic field theory with g† derived from cosmological constants rather than fitted.
 The "Σ" refers both to the enhancement factor (Σ ≥ 1) and to the coherent summation of torsion modes that produces it.